cannikin/robflix-newsletter/README.md

 ## Testing

+    DEBUG=1 ruby ./runner.rb

+Writes newsletter content out to index.html file in home directory.

     DEBUG=1 SEND=1 ruby ./runner.rb

-Sends a single email to my Gmail account.
+Sends a real email but only to my Gmail account.

 ## Sending for Real